msleal/asciivmssdashboard/README.md

 PROMPT window), and 'help'.
 To hide the help window, just do the same sequence (':' and 'help').

 ## CAVEATS
-- The ASCiiVMSSDashboard Console should work fine on Linux/Window and MacOS, as we are using uniCurses (needs PDcurses on windows).
-For any reason, the maps are not showing up on windows (tested on windows 10), and the region marks throws an exception, so it is disabled for now.
-Another point is that 'stdscr.nodelay(1)' seems not to be multiplatform, and we are using it as a non-block when reading user commands.
-So, to exit the console on windows I needed to kill the python program...
-- I'm looking for an alternative non-block call to use on windows and fix the code.
+- The 'stdscr.nodelay(1)' seems not to be multiplatform (at least does not work on Windows), and we are using it as a non-block function when reading user commands.
+So, to exit the console on windows I needed to kill the python program (or close the CMD or Powershell window)...
+I'm looking for an alternative non-block call to use on windows and fix this.
 It would be nice to have any feedback of this program running on MacOS.
 - If you have problems installing pdcurses on windows (not able to load uniCurses), you can try adding the DLL directly on the current directory of the ASCiiVMSSDashboard installation.
+I have tested it just cloning the repo on Windows 10 and copying the pdcurses.dll to the cloned folder, and it runs without any issues.

 ## Using ASCiiVMSSDashboard
 To use this app (and in general to access Azure Resource Manager from a program without going through 2 factor